tinkerbell/proposals/0001/README.md

 ### Tooling

-I would like to get a generated version of the RFD in markdown with a table in the homepage listing all of the RFDs with their status.
+I would like to get a generated version of the Proposal in markdown with a table in the homepage listing all of the Proposals with their status.
 This will allow us to quickly identify those open for discussion.

 ### Credits, links and inspiration

-* Previously designed RFD workflows that are not publicly available
+* Previously designed Proposal workflows that are not publicly available
 * [Kubernetes
     KEPS](https://github.com/kubernetes/enhancements/tree/master/keps)
 * [https://www.industrialempathy.com/posts/design-docs-at-google/](https://www.industrialempathy.com/posts/design-docs-at-google/)